Topis-Lavalink-Plugins/Topis-Source-Managers-Plugin/README.md

 ---

-In some cases a requested Spotify songs can't be found on YouTube then you will receive a normal `TrackStartEvent` followed by a `TrackExceptionEvent` and later `TrackEndEvent`
+In case a requested Spotify song can't be found on YouTube, you will receive a normal `TrackStartEvent` followed by a `TrackExceptionEvent` and later `TrackEndEvent`

 <details>